EMMA-500: Enhancing Massively Multilingual Adaptation of Large Language Models: Evaluation

-The outcomes are tabulated in \Cref{tab:sib200} and \Cref{tab:taxi1500} for SIB-200 and TAXI-1500 respectively.
+We use 3-shot prompting with prompts in \Cref{sec:prompt_cls}, drawing demonstrations from the development set and testing models on the test split.
+The outcomes are tabulated in \Cref{tab:sib200_taxi1500} for SIB-200 and Taxi1500.
 For SIB-200, our EMMA-500 model outperforms all Llama2-based models, with particularly notable gains in languages with medium or fewer resources---seeing an average improvement of 47.5\%.
 Taxi-1500 could be a more challenging task since it is in the religious domain, but our model still surpasses all Llama2-based models except for MalA-500.
 However, despite these improvements in both classification tasks, our models lag behind the latest models such as Llama3 and 3.1, especially in high-resource languages.